Dr. Oz has done it again: brought another weight loss supplement into the public eye via his wildly influential TV show.

 What the critics are saying

 Sometimes even a scientific explanation of the way something works won’t lead people to see the facts clearly.
-Every supplement or medically-acting device deals with this scruitny, just like FG Xpress and their medical pain patches.
+Every supplement or medically-acting device deals with this scruitny, just like Nugenix and their testosterone claims.

 Of course there are skeptics, and they’re right to question the claims, especially when it comes to yet another weight-loss pill.